Have you ever watched Whose Line Is It Anyway? or seen a live improvisational comedy troupe and wondered, “How do they do that?”

 Ballwin, MO 63011

 Free Admission!
-Get there early to grab a bite and a seat!
+These shows are usually packed, so get there at 6:00 or so to grab a bite/drink and a seat!

 Do you know any venues that have the space and would like to bring this experience to their patrons?
 Contact me and let’s explore the possibilities!